Once a year, the law firm of Bogin, Munns & Munns awards a $2,500 Fetal Alcohol Spectrum Disorder Scholarship to a

 “If we can draw awareness to the risks and dangers of alcohol exposure to the unborn fetus with this scholarship and help a deserving student fulfill their college education at the same time, we know our efforts will be well placed.”

-Eligibility Requirements for the Fetal Alcohol Syndrome Scholarship
+Eligibility Requirements for the Fetal Alcohol Spectrum Disorder Scholarship

 Interested students who want to apply for the Bogin, Munns & Munns Fetal Alcohol Spectrum Disorder Scholarship must meet the following eligibility requirements:

 - 3.0 or higher GPA (application must include an official transcript)

 - Enrolled in or accepted at an accredited university or college in the United States

 - Submission of an original essay on the topic outlined below

 - Agree to Terms and Conditions